 Decisions rendered by University officials in response to the submission of any of the various academic forms mentioned elsewhere in these regulations shall be subject to appeal to the Provost.
 Appeals made under this provision shall conform to the timelines, criteria, and limitations above.

 Students who are dissatisfied with any aspect of the conduct of a course are encouraged to seek resolution to the problem.

 - All academic petitions by graduate students are to be filed by the student through the Program Director for review and action by the Associate Dean of Graduate Programs.

-- All academic petitions by degree-completion students are to be filed by the student through the Program Manager for action by the Associate Dean of Continuing Education.
+- All academic petitions by Associate's degree and Bachelor's degree-completion students are to be filed by the student through the Program Manager for action by the Associate Dean of Continuing Education.

 - If an Associate Dean denies a student's petition, he or she may appeal the decision to the Vice President and Dean of the College of Graduate Studies and, ultimately, to the Provost.

 At a minimum, the petition must carry a clear statement by the student of the request, the student’s signature or electronic signature, and the recommendation of the Program Director or Program Manager, as applicable.
 In addition, if the petition is for an exception to the academic regulations, the student must specify the grounds to be considered by an Associate Dean in determining whether an exception to regulations should be granted.
 Any petition for an exception that lacks justification will not be considered.